bmuschko/kcsa-crash-course/README.md

 <details><summary>Answer</summary>
 <p>
-The correct answer is 3.
-[PCI SSC standards](https://www.pcisecuritystandards.org/about_us/) and resources help protect the people, processes, and technologies across the payment ecosystem to help secure payments worldwide.
+The correct answer is 3. <a href="https://www.pcisecuritystandards.org/about_us/">PCI SSC standards</a> and resources help protect the people, processes, and technologies across the payment ecosystem to help secure payments worldwide.
 </p>
 </details>